McGinleyT/CPS490-Auction/README.md

 - The system is online and accessible.

 Postconditions:
-- The user can see all active auctions.
+- The user sees the selected auction’s page.

 Basic Flow (Main Success Scenario):
 1. The user sees all active auctions.